 In the Modena food market though, this was certainly not a problem.
 I don’t think it is because Modena is such a well-touristed city.
 The opposite is the case, as Modena remains a city that is truly Italian and virtually untouched by the tourism that affects cities like Rome.

-I believe the Modena food market is so approachable because Emilia Romagna is a region of die hard foodies, and has been since well before the phrase foodie became popular.
-The region is one that focuses on local products, and excels in retaining their food history.
+I believe the Modena market is so approachable because Emilia Romagna is a region of die-hard foodies, and has been since well before the phrase foodie became popular.
+The region is one that focuses on local products and excels in retaining their food history.
 And they know it.

-Nowhere is this more evident than in the historic Modena food market.
+Nowhere is this more evident than in the historic Albinelli Mercato Modena.

 Exploring the Modena Food Market

-The original Modena food market was over a thousand years old, but it was not until 1931 that the town’s market was moved into its current space.
-The covered market is stunning, with wrought iron spirals, large columns and even a statue of a little girl with a basket of flowers at the heart of the building.
-The center court statue lent an air of sophistication to the market, like they realized the building houses amazing pieces of artwork.
+The original Modena market was over a thousand years old, but it was not until 1931 that the town’s market was moved into its current space.
+The covered market, or Mercato Coperto Modena, is stunning, with wrought iron spirals, large columns and even a statue of a little girl with a basket of flowers at the heart of the building.
+The center court statue lends an air of sophistication to the market as they realized the building houses amazing pieces of artwork.
 And by artwork, I mean food!

 Although the market had stunning displays of typical market fare, like fresh flowers and locally grown fruits and vegetables, it was the particularly Italian uniqueness that drew me in.